wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/data_health.md

 To understand the health of your data, you need to know whether tests are passing or failing as well as what you're testing and how often.

 ## Metrics
-To give you these insights into the health of your data, GX Cloud provides the following metrics on the **Data Health** page:
+To give you these insights into the health of your data, GX Cloud provides the following workspace-level metrics on the **Data Health** page:

 ![Example metrics: Data Health 71%, Daily distinct Expectations 9167, Active Coverage 98%, Total Data Assets 390.
 Daily Data Health rollover details include date, Data Health percentage, count of Expectations validated, and count of successful Expectations.
 Metrics default to overall data and can be filtered to a specific data quality issue, such as schema.](/img/data_health.png)